danylokolos/danylokolos.github.io/_posts/2021-09-29-Satellite-Imagery-Land-Classification.md

 # **Takeaways**

-* We managed to get a large area mapped and labeled by manually labeling less than 1% of the data and using machine learning to do the rest.
+* Managed to get a large area mapped and labeled by manually labeling less than 1% of the data and using machine learning to do the rest.
 * These techniques can be applied to other instances, not just image classification but to almost any dataset.
 * Solution could be improved if we added more land class types.